-Note that a local alignment is in fact a global alignment of the two best-aligning substrings of s and t.
+Note that a local alignment is in fact a global alignment of the two best-aligning substrings of x and y.
 So once we know the start- and endpoints of these substrings, we can use the above global alignment procedure.

 It is easy to find the endpoints: They are given by the entry with the highest score in the (forward) local alignment matrix.
-To find the start points, we have two options:

-(a) We use the reversal technique: The start points are just the endpoints of the optimal local alignment of the reversed strings.
-This technique is simple, but may become problematic if there are several equally high-scoring local alignments.
+To find the start points, we can use the reversal technique: They are just the endpoints of the optimal local alignment of the reversed strings.
+This technique is simple, but may become problematic if there are several equally high-scoring local alignments, when the start- and end-points have to be matched correctly.
+Details are left to the reader.